codurance/site/_posts/2017-12-14-lambda-calculus-in-clojure.md

 Lambda Calculus is the smallest programming language.
 As we saw on my [previous post](https://codurance.com/2017/11/09/lambda-calculus-for-mortal-developers/), the only building blocks available are functions, variables and expressions.
 There are no built-in primitive values or operations.
 How can we then solve real-world problems using Lambda Calculus?

 In this post, we are going to create a set of building blocks, using lambda expressions, to calculate boolean expressions.
-For this, are going to use [Clojure](https://clojure.org/), which is a dynamic functional language based on Lambda Calculus.
+For this, we are going to use [Clojure](https://clojure.org/), which is a dynamic functional language based on Lambda Calculus.

 ## Church Encoding

 A mathematician called [Alonzo Church](https://en.wikipedia.org/wiki/Alonzo_Church) was able to encode data and operators in Lambda Calculus. **Church encoding** is the name of this way of building primitive terms and operations, converting them into [higher-order functions](https://en.wikipedia.org/wiki/Higher-order_function) that can be combined to create more complex expressions.

-There are different primitives that can be constructed in Church Encoding:
+There are a few different primitives that can be constructed in Church Encoding:

 * Booleans
 * Integers